pmslepko/Data-Analysis-Portfolio/Music_Mental_Health/README.md

 - `Music effects`: Effects of music on mental health
 - `Permissions`: Permissions for using the data

+### Contents
+There are currently three files uploaded: two scripts and an Excel file.
+One of the scripts cleans and transforms the data so it can be easily used in Excel.
+The second script performs some basic exploratory data analysis.
+The Excel file expands the raw data to include bins and visualises some interesting points.

 ## Analysis
 The analysis includes data cleaning and transformation, exploratory data analysis (EDA), and visualizations to understand trends and correlations in the data.